jojozhuang/course-player-react/README.md

 A realtime online course player, built with React and Socket.IO.

 # Function
-This app is used to place course recordings.
+This app is used to play course recordings.
 ![image](/public/drag.png)

 # Setup Locally